useidel/signal-desktop-fedora/README.md

 SPEC file inspired by: https://copr.fedorainfracloud.org/coprs/luminoso/Signal-Desktop/

+The current build requires internet access and the additional repo https://rpm.nodesource.com/pub_14.x/fc/$releasever/$basearch

+It is worth matching the version from nodesource with the one shipped by the fedora distribution.

-Mainly the discussion between inline patches in the SPEC file or having them outsourced to patch files
+Mainly the discussion between inline patches in the SPEC file or having them outsourced to patch files.